ClarityNLP/ClarityNLP/docs/algorithms/tnm_stage_finder.rst

 T Group
 -------

-The ``T`` group describes the extent of the primary tumor and has the values in the next table:
+The T group describes the extent of the primary tumor:

 ==============  =====================================================
 T Code          Meaning